 A NeXT sound box is hard to come by and will probably cost more than what I paid for the computer.
 An actual NeXT color monitor will also be hard to come by but can be side-stepped with a custom VGA Y-cable.

 The Commodore line of 8-bit micros was my first exposure to computers, and I’ve wanted to play some of the games I remember on the actual hardware.
-Breadbox versions of the C64 are incredibly plentiful and priced well.
-I got one in pretty good condition with the box.
+Breadbox versions of the C64 are incredibly plentiful and decently priced.
+However, I got one in pretty good condition with the box from my dad’s friend who found it cleaning out a storage unit.
 I just need to clean it up, test the power supply, and get a video cable so I can hook it up.

-I think the C64 is going to be the most fun of the hardware I have.
-There is such a vibrant community around it and loads of games, software, peripherals, and retro mods that are easy to find and fun to make.
+I think the C64 is going to lead to the most fun.
+I have very fond memories of the C64 and there is such a vibrant community around it with loads of games, software, peripherals, and retro mods that are easy to find and fun to make.

-After watching too much YouTube, I placed a bid on an Amiga 500 that reportedly boots but has a damaged case and maybe some port issues.
-I didn’t think I’d win, but oops.
+In another surprise auction win, I placed a low bid on an Amiga 500 that reportedly boots but has a badly damaged case and maybe some port issues.
+I think I can get this to work and repair the case.